Helmholtz-AI-Energy/AI-HERO-Energy/README.md

-AI-HERO Energy Challenge on energy efficient AI - Seven day forecast of electric load
+AI-HERO Energy Challenge on energy efficient AI - 7-day forecast of electric load
 =============================================================================================

 This repository provides the code for the baseline.
-It contains a full training pipeline in Pytorch including dataloading, training an LSTM and evaluating.
+It contains a full training pipeline in Pytorch including data loading, training an LSTM and evaluating.
 You are free to clone this baseline and build from here.
 The repository also includes necessary bash scripts for submitting to HAICORE.